jcubic/lips/docs/docs/lips/intro.md

 (raise (new Error "error"))
 ```

-The `raise` procedure throw any object and `throw` wraps the argument in `new Error`.
+The `raise` procedure throws any object, and `throw` wraps the argument in `new Error`.

-You can catch exceptions with LIPS specific try..catch..finally:
+You can catch exceptions with LIPS-specific `try..catch..finally`:

 ```scheme
 (try